novilchamola/Sql_Project_On_Amazon_Sales/Readme.md

 **Business Questions**

-1.Count of distinct cities in the dataset.
-2.Corresponding city for each branch.
+1.Count of distinct cities in the dataset.n/ 2.Corresponding city for each branch.
 3.Count of distinct product lines.
 4.Most frequently occurring payment method.